Getting Started with the Somerset Wellbeing Framework

 - The first section of the Wellbeing Audit focuses on Leadership and Management.
 Schools will be expected to complete and fully meet all the criteria of the Leadership and Management principle before completing the rest of the audit and before uploading evidence.
 Research tells us that schools cannot successfully develop a 'whole school approach' to mental health without full commitment from the school's senior leadership team (SLT).

 - Once you have fully met all the criteria of the Leadership and Management section, you can complete the rest of the audit in any order you choose.
-You may also like to upload evidence of your achievements.
+You may also like to upload evidence of your achievements as you proceed.

 - At various points throughout the Wellbeing Audit, where you have rated your school as green, you may see a symbol like this appear under a statement .
 This means you can upload evidence & share your achievements in one of three scrapbooks.
 Each scrapbook represents a Pillar of Wellbeing.
 The Pillars of Wellbeing are evidence-based areas that underpin good mental health and resilience and include; a sense of Belonging, developing positive Relationships and healthy Lifestyles such as eating well, physical activity and good sleep.